fdeblasio/pokeemerald-expansion/notes.md

 - AI_FLAG_ACE_POKEMON doesn't seem to work
 - HGSS Pokédex (currently disabled):
     - TMs don't line up.
 This is due to the code assuming that in teachable_learnsets, the TMs will come before the tutor moves.
-    - Shows evolutions multiple times
+    - Shows evolutions multiple times (for this branch, only effects stone/location evos)
 - If you help one of the Lilycove ladies, the other lady thinks you've already helped her as well

 #### Potentially just savefile issues due to playing while hacking